 *Non-EU students are not required to submit a personal statement when applying for this course.

 You will be required to purchase a Wacom digital tablet or equivalent, drawing materials and sketchbooks.
 While you may choose to purchase personal copies of text books, all our key text books are available from our library or online (subject to normal library loan and online access arrangements).
-NTI Birmingham courses aim to connect students with industry locally, nationally and globally, in alignment with student aspirations.
+Courses within the School of Games, Film and Animation aim to connect students with industry locally, nationally and globally, in alignment with student aspirations.
 Opportunities to engage with industry in an alternative location are always promoted but are never compulsory so students can make a decision based around their individual responsibilities, lifestyle and finances.

 Based on the past experience of our students, you might find it helpful to set aside about £50 for each year of your studies for stationery and study materials.
 All our students are provided with 100 free pages of printing each year to a maximum total value of £15.